47degrees/fp-with-arrow-videos/Reader.md

 ```

 val applicativeReader: Reader<CharContext, ProcessedResult> =
-   Reader()
-     .applicative<CharContext>()
+   Reader().applicative<CharContext>()
      .map(countCharReader, listReader, { (charOccurrences, randomList) ->
          ProcessedResult(charOccurrences, randomList)
-     })
-     .fix()
+     }).fix()

 ```

 # Final

-In this video, we learned about Reader and the different methods to create it and deal with it.
-We learned about bind, combine, fold, map and flatMap a Reader.
+In this video, we learned about Reader and the different methods to create it and compose programs based on Reader values.
+We learned about binding, combine, fold, map and flatMap.

-We'll learn more about those in the next episode.
+We'll learn more about other data types that share similar API's.
 Thanks for watching.